-During fiscal year 2018, the City entered into a loan agreement with the New Mexico Finance Authority (NMFA) in the amount of \$261,488 to finance the purchase of emergency vehicles.
-The term of the loan is five years and carries a variable interest rate ranging from 1.66% - 2%.
+During fiscal year 2022, the City entered into a loan agreement with the New Mexico Finance Authority (NMFA) in the amount of \$300,000 to finance the purchase of a fire tanker.
+The term of the loan is ten years and carries a variable interest rate ranging from .95% - 1.42%.
 The loan will be paid from the revenues received pursuant to the Fire Protection Fund Law (NMSA 59A-53-1).
 There are no provisions for the acceleration of maturity of the principal of the loan in the event of a default in the payment of principal or interest on the loan.

-Payments on the loan began on May 1, 2018.
+Payments on the loan are scheduled to begin on May 1, 2023.
 Debt service payments are liquidated from resources of the Fire Protection Fund via an intercept agreement with the New Mexico Public Regulation Commission.